-For the first time, this year’s AGD was held online.
-Themed Towards a New Multilateral Global Economy, AGD 2020 explored topics on prospects of multilateralism, climate crisis, post-COVID recovery and technology for common good.
+For the first time, AsiaGlobal Dialogue 2020 was held online.
+Themed Towards a New Multilateral Global Economy, it explored topics on prospects of multilateralism, climate crisis, post-COVID recovery and technology for common good.

-AsiaGlobal Dialogue 2018 was held by the Asia Global Institute at The University of Hong Kong on November 14 and 15, 2018 in Hong Kong.
+AsiaGlobal Dialogue 2018 was held by the Asia Global Institute at The University of Hong Kong on November 14 and 15 in Hong Kong.
 Themed Redefining multilateralism in a new global economy, AGD 2018 brought together global thought leaders from academia, business and policy to look at issues triggered by recent political development, U.S.–China relations, shake-up of the global and regional trade systems, geo-economic and security concerns in Asia Pacific, and the advancement of AI in society.

 AsiaGlobal Dialogue 2017 took place on November 22.
 The discussions were built around the theme of Asian Perspectives in a New Global Economy.
 Sessions focused on issues triggered by populism and a perceived retreat from globalization.
 They also touched on trade, finance, sustainable development, and the potential impact of artificial intelligence.

-AsiaGlobal Dialogue 2016: Towards a New Economic Order took place on January 28, 2016.
+AsiaGlobal Dialogue 2016: Towards a New Economic Order took place on January 28.
 It marked the first time that AGD was held by the Asia Global Institute at The University of Hong Kong.
 AGD 2016 looked at how business might be a positive and dynamic agent of change as the global economy rebalances to the East.
 The event provided plenty of opportunities for delegates from around the world to exchange ideas on different aspects of the emerging global economy.